 Visitors can get directly to St. Andrew's using the local bus service (Red 8), which runs approximately hourly during the daytime between Salisbury city centre and Wilton (except Sundays), passing through Lower Bemerton.
 Other buses pass within 200 yards of the church, along the main road to Wilton (A36); visitors should alight at Roman Road/Skew Bridge and walk down Church Lane.

-For those travelling by rail, the church is about a mile to the west of Salisbury station, which lies on the main line from London Waterloo to Exeter and Bristol, operated by South West Trains.
-The journey time from London is just under two hours.
-Great Western Railway (GWR) also operates a frequent service Between Bristol/Cardiff and Portsmouth, via Salisbury.
+For those travelling by rail, the church is about a mile to the west of Salisbury station, which lies on the main line from London Waterloo to Exeter and Bristol, operated by South Western Railway.
+The journey time from London is just under two hours - see the current timetable.
+A frequent service between Bristol/Cardiff and Portsmouth, via Salisbury, is operated by Great Western Railway (GWR).

 Taxis are available at the station, but St. Andrew's is within easy walking dustance.